daschaich/HEPAL/README.md

 * ARGO-YBJ: Astrophysical Radiation with Ground-based Observatory at YangBaJing
 * ArgoNeuT: Argon Neutrino Test project at Fermilab
 * ARGUS: A Russian--German--United States--Swedish Collaboration at DORIS
+* ARNPS: Annual Review of Nuclear and Particle Science
 * ARPA-E: Advanced Research Projects Agency-Energy
 * ARPES: Angle-resolved photoemission spectroscopy
 * ART: A Relativistic Transport model for hadrons
-* ASACUSA: Atomic Spectroscopy And Collisions Using Antiprotons experiment at CERN
+* ASACUSA: Atomic Spectroscopy And Collisions Using Slow Antiprotons experiment at CERN
 * ASC: Advanced Simulation and Computing at Livermore
 * ASCR: Advanced Scientific Computing Research program of the DOE
 * ASD: Anti-self-dual